canonical/snapd/docs/config.md

 This command will fail with a non-zero exit code if the YAML syntax is not valid or the config handler of the snap signals an error.

-If it succeeds, the new config will have been applied:
+If it succeeds, the new config is applied:

 	$ snappy config SNAPNAME
 	SNAPNAME: